Like a withered tree

 I feel like a Toghrak tree.

 Although I have found a new home, a home where I can live in peace and freedom, for some time now this freedom has been clouded.
-It tears me in two.
+It ravages my heart.
 It threatens to become a burden that I can hardly bear.

 I left my country because Europe opened up new ways of art for me, and my dream was to become a bridge between my own and western culture.
 I hoped to bring my Uyghur colleagues closer to the modern developments of painting and to arouse interest and understanding for the art and traditions of my people.
 It started promisingly: Artists from Xinjiang came to Berlin for an exhibition and visited the big museums in European cities.
 We shared our insights and experiences via the internet and we met with more and more interest.